shopware5/devdocs/source/developers-guide/vagrant-phpstorm/index.md

 After adding your deploy machine, you have to create a mapping between the local and remote files.

-Switch to the Mappings folder and press the "..." near `Deployment path`.
+Switch to the Mappings directory and press the "..." near `Deployment path`.
 Choose `/home/vagrant/www/shopware`.
-If the shopware folder doesn't exists, create it here with a right click.
+If the shopware directory doesn't exists, create it here with a right click.

 <div class="is-center">